-Again let me emphasize, not all educators act the same way; sadly however in recent years there has been a growing number in the breakdown of communication between parents and teachers; which has left some educators loosing sight of what is important and crossing the lines which instinctively have been there since the beginning of time.
+Again let me emphasize that not all educators act the same way; however in recent years there has been a growing number in the breakdown of communication between parents and teachers which has left some educators loosing sight of what is important and crossing the lines which instinctively have been there since the beginning of time.

 A proper communication between educators and parents is very much needed.
-It is my believe that if many parents were to be informed properly about behavior that is damaging to one’s own child, they will make the choice to take responsibility for their part in protecting and guiding their child; if nothing else it helps alleviate the school’s responsibility in case something did go wrong and a child’s life was endangered.
+It is my belief that if many parents were to be informed properly about behavior that is damaging to one’s own child, they will make the choice to take responsibility for their part in protecting and guiding their child.
+If nothing else it helps alleviate the school’s responsibility in case something did go wrong and a child’s life was endangered.

 I brought up these points to the school’s principal and thankfully we were able to see eye to eye on the manner.
-I was grateful to find the school’s principal understanding of my concern and my disagreement on how it was handled.
-As a parent I will not deny my main concern was for my daughter, but there was also concern for all those kids who were being so relentlessly bullied.
+I was grateful to find the school’s principal understanding of my concern and my disagreement on how it was handled by the teacher in charge of my daughter’s class.
+As a parent I will not deny my main concern was for my daughter but there was also concern for all those kids who were being so relentlessly bullied.

 My concerns were alleviated after the proper steps were taken to inform parents and got the proper authorities involved.